 If you’re overly self-conscious about the over-development of your breasts, breast reduction would probably help you.
 Many cases of gynecomastia show themselves when the man has a firm, rubbery mass underneath the nipple area.
-The area is roughly two inches in diameter and is sensitive to the touch.
+The area is roughly two inches in diameter and is sensitive to touch.

-Our talented cosmetic surgeons can remove the glandular tissue, excess fat, and, in more extreme cases, excess skin that are part of gynecomastia.
+Our talented cosmetic surgeons can remove the glandular tissue, excess fat, and, in more extreme cases, excess skin that is part of gynecomastia.
 Men whose breast growth is caused by weight gain are not good candidates for surgery.
 These men should lose the excess weight first to see if their enlarged breasts return to normal.